apache/beam/website/www/site/content/en/documentation/io/io-standards.md

    </tr>
    <tr>
       <td>
-         <p>Formatting of the section headers in your Javadoc/Pythondoc<strong> </strong>should be consistent throughout such that programmatic information extraction for other pages can be enabled in the future.
+         <p>Formatting of the section headers in your Javadoc/Pythondoc should be consistent throughout such that programmatic information extraction for other pages can be enabled in the future.
-         <p>In the future we may want to use the documents as a source of information for programmatic information extraction for other pages.
-The position and naming of headers should be consistent to allow this to be enabled in the future.
-(Take Resource Scalability contents and transfer it to Java/Python docs).
          <p>Example <strong>subset</strong> of sections to include in your page in order:
          <ol>
             <li>Before you start